MV John Hamilton Gray: Ferry service

-John Hamilton Gray was designed to be compatible with the A Dock at both Borden and Cape Tormentine which was in use by the original MV Abegweit (and whose design is traced to the SS Prince Edward Island).
-John Hamilton Gray loaded only from the stern on the lower rail/truck deck, however until a modification in the early 1980s (in advance of the arrival of the new MV Abegweit), the upper car deck was loaded from a side hatch at the stern.
+John Hamilton Gray was designed to be compatible with the A Dock at both Borden and Cape Tormentine which was in use by the original Abegweit (and whose design is traced to SS Prince Edward Island).
+John Hamilton Gray loaded only from the stern on the lower rail/truck deck, however, until a modification in the early 1980s (in advance of the arrival of the new Abegweit), the upper car deck was loaded from a side hatch at the stern.
 The modification in the early 1980s saw the side hatch sealed and a stern loading hatch added.

 On December 31, 1989, John Hamilton Gray hauled the last railcars and locomotives off Prince Edward Island as CN Rail abandoned its former Prince Edward Island Railway trackage in the province.

-John Hamilton Gray was chartered for two summers by "Croisières Carleton-les-Îles", a private ferry company in Quebec's Gaspé Peninsula during 1995 and 1996, running a passenger-vehicle service between Carleton-sur-Mer and Cap-aux-Meules, Quebec in the Magdalen Islands.
+John Hamilton Gray was chartered for two summers by Croisières Carleton-les-Îles, a private ferry company in Quebec's Gaspé Peninsula during 1995 and 1996, running a passenger-vehicle service between Carleton-sur-Mer and Cap-aux-Meules, Quebec in the Magdalen Islands.